-The FFT core package comprises a VHDL testbench and two Matlab programs to generate data and check results.
+The FFT core package comprises a VHDL testbench, three Matlab programs and a C program implementing the FFTw functions.

 fftcore_TB.vhd: This testbench is designed to work with the FFT core.
 It reads the twiddle factors from a file ('fftcore_twiddle.txt') and stores them in the twiddle factors memory bank connected to the core.
 The input data are also read from a file ('fftcore_data_in.txt') and stored in a memory bank that will be accessed by the core once started.
-Upon the transform completion, the results, available in one of the processing memory banks, are written to a file ('fftcore results.txt').
+Upon the transform completion, the results, available in one of the processing memory banks, are written to a file ('fftcore_results.txt').